Blog

 5 Ways to Use Motivosity for Boss Appreciation Day

-1. Send some recognition with Motovosity, the people-first Recognition & Rewards software, and give a quick shoutout in seconds.
+1. Send some recognition with Motivosity, the people-first Recognition & Rewards software, and give a quick shoutout in seconds.
 Create a personal message with a funny GIF, and send it to your Boss!
 These appreciations will be shared on the company-wide feed, reminding others to share their appreciation.

 2. Attach a monetary value to the Thanks.
 Motivosity has multiple ways to include a little extra token of appreciation.
 Directly attach Motivosity Bucks to the message, and the manager can get the gift of their choice.